 Major appliances, fences, and other assets are also eligible for potential depreciation.
 Work with your tax professional to determine how depreciation could benefit you to its maximum potential.

 The great thing about duplexes is their amazing potential to create wealth.
 Once you get started with one, it’s much easier to get on a roll.
 Many of those who are looking to start an entire portfolio have gotten going by buying just a single duplex.
 They then use the funds generated from that property to fund their next investment.

 It’s this kind of cycle that allows people with average amounts of wealth to become full-fledged real estate investors that are constantly creating additional wealth.

 If you’re ready to make a move towards a duplex purchase, get in touch with us!
-We’re among the leading experts here in Minnesota and for the past five years and counting we’ve bought and sold more duplexes than any other realtor in the state.
+We’re among the leading experts here in Minnesota and we’ve bought and sold more duplexes than any other realtor in the state.

 Whether your goal is to supplement your income with one property or build it up with many, we’ll set you on the trajectory for success.

 We take your privacy seriously and do not sell or give away your personal information.
 Information on our site is accurate to the best of our knowledge but is liable to contain errors in which case The Duplex Doctors will not be held legally responsible.